Sebastián Cocimano

-Sebastián Cocimano (born 19 May 2000) is an Argentine professional footballer who plays as a forward for Güemes, on loan from Gimnasia La Plata.
+Sebastián Cocimano (born 19 May 2000) is an Argentine professional footballer who plays as a forward for San Telmo.

 Club career

 On 26 June 2016, Cocimano signed his first professional contract with Gimnasia y Esgrima.
 Cocimano made his professional debut Gimnasia y Esgrima with in a 1-0 Argentine Primera División loss to on 15 February 2020.
 In January 2022, Cocimano joined Primera Nacional club Club Almagro on loan for the rest of the year.
 However, the spell was cut short and on 1 June 2022, Cocimano signed a new loan deal, this time with Güemes until June 2023.